Admission and Finances

 Matching is to make sure Automotive Engineering at HAN is the right choice for you.
 How does it work?
 Apply for the program.
 After that we contact you about an online interview.
 After the interview we email you with 1 of 3 possible matching results:

 Congratulations!
 Automotive Engineering seems to be a good match for you.

 You need to take some steps to prepare for your studies.
 By doing this, you increase your chances of success at HAN.
 The steps are not mandatory.
 They are recommendations, like working on your mathematics or talking to other students.
 Taking these steps is your own responsibility.

-The course doesn’t seem to be a good match for you.
+The program doesn’t seem to be a good match for you.
 Depending on when you applied, this could mean 2 things.
-We advise you not to enroll in Automotive Engineering.
-You might even be excluded from enrolling in the program.
+You're advised not to enroll in Automotive Engineering.
+Or you're excluded from enrolling in this program.

 Questions?
 More information?

 Contact ASK HAN on +31 24 353 05 00 or by email: Ask@HAN.nl.

 Are you ready to enroll in Automotive Engineering?
 Here we guide you through the 7 steps of the application process.

 Do you meet the admission criteria?
 Then you can apply.